HTTPArchive/almanac.httparchive.org/src/content/en/2024/accessibility.md

   )
 }}

-We discovered that 53% (in 2022 it was 86%) of websites apply `:focus {outline: 0}`, which removes the default outline provided by browsers for focused interactive elements.
+We discovered that 53% of websites apply `:focus {outline: 0}` (in 2022 it was 86%), which removes the default outline provided by browsers for focused interactive elements.
 Although some websites implement custom styles to override this, it's not always the case, making it challenging for users to identify the currently focused element and impeding navigation.
 Sara Soueidan offers valuable guidance on <a hreflang="en" href="https://www.sarasoueidan.com/blog/focus-indicators/">designing WCAG-compliant focus indicators</a>.
-On a positive note, 12% (over 9% in 2022 and 0.6% in 2021) of websites now use :focus-visible, which is a pseudo class which uses browser heuristics to determine when to show the focus indicator.
+On a positive note, 12% of websites now use :focus-visible (up from 9% in 2022 and 0.6% in 2021), which is a pseudo class that uses browser heuristics to determine when to show the focus indicator.
 This is a significant improvement in accessibility practices.

 ### `tabindex`

 Generally, HTML will have focus order set without having to set the tabindex.
-CSS & JavaScript often causes changes to both the order of the HTML as it is presented in the DOM.
+CSS and JavaScript often cause changes to how it is presented in the DOM.
 The tabindex attribute controls whether an element can receive focus and determines its position in the keyboard focus or "tab" order.

-Our analysis shows that 63% of mobile websites and 64% of desktop websites (up from 60% and 62% respectively) utilize tabindex.
+Our analysis shows that 63% of mobile websites and 64% of desktop websites utilize tabindex (up from 60% and 62% respectively).
 This attribute serves several purposes, which can affect accessibility:

 - `tabindex="0"` places an element in the sequential keyboard focus order.
 Custom interactive elements and widgets should have `tabindex="0"` to ensure they are included in the focus sequence.
 - `tabindex="-1"` removes the element from the keyboard focus order but allows it to be focused programmatically via JavaScript.
 - A positive tabindex value overrides the default keyboard focus order, often leading to issues with <a hreflang="en" href="https://www.w3.org/WAI/WCAG21/Understanding/focus-order.html">WCAG 2.4.3 - Focus Order</a>.

-It's important to avoid placing non-interactive elements in the keyboard focus order, as this can be confusing for low-vision users.
+It's important to avoid placing non-interactive elements in the keyboard focus order, as this can be confusing for screen reader users who can see and alternative navigation users.

 {{ figure_markup(
   image="tabindex-usage-and-values.png",